anthonybernardi/FinishLine-express/readme.md

 - the yarn monorepo is like what we do with utils but it works way better
 - frontend can stay the same mostly
 - can use nodemon which redeploys locally on save
+- we can point at the exact same database from before

 ### Cons
 - deploying might be a mess